 Cricut is a brand that primarily produces cutting machines.
 They are a very popular and dominant brand on the market which produce many different models of these machines.
-However, there are other brands that are available too and they are just as affordable and powerful in creating some amazing crafts.
+However, there are other brands that are available too, such as Silhouette, and they are just as affordable and powerful in creating some amazing crafts.
 We have included a range above to give you a variation and an idea of the products that are available before you make your purchase.

 What type of crafts can we create using a Cricut machine in the classroom?

 There are so many amazing things that you can create using a Cricut machine in the classroom, from personalizing classroom storage to creating cards and mags, you can also use the Cricut machines to personalize a range of fabrics such as t-shirts and bags.
 This is a great way to allow kids to express their creativity by crafting a multitude of items.